smacawi/smacawi.github.io/README.md

 # smacawi.github.io
-Public site for Social Media and Crowdsourcing Assessment of Weather Impacts
+Public site for Social Media and Crowdsourcing Assessment of Weather Impacts at https://smacawi.github.io/